krisperu/p3-practice-game-reviews/README.md

 For this assignment, we'll be working with a video games domain.

-We're building a site that will allow a user to add games to a favorites list and write reviews about video games.
+We're building a site that will allow a user to write reviews about video games (and to add games to a favorites list (ADVANCED)).

 We are given three models: `User`, `Game`, and `Category`